 "You know I think I'm alright too," Kendall declared.
 "I'm going to get going too.
 I got a lot of work to do.
 I'm starting a Gofundme page to raise money to restore all the beautiful landmarks that were destroyed by the war.
 See ya later!"

 Kendall also hurried out of the room.
 After the door shut closed behind her, Sophia reflected on her first session.
-She always said she felt she learned just as much from her patients as they learned from her and this time that was the truth.
+She always said she felt she learned just as much from her patients as they learned from her, and this time, that was the truth.
 Jake was right.
 He was part of a new ruling caste that was going to try and rebuild the world in their image and Sophia, well she wasn't bound to go much farther in this world beyond these four walls.

 Sophia took the capsule out of her pocket and put it between her teeth.
-She clenched her eyes shut and gritted her teeth, the capsule cracked open, and its deadly contents spilled out.
+She clenched her eyes shut and gritted her teeth, the tablet cracked open, and its deadly contents spilled out.
 That was the last sound Sophia ever heard.